CloudCannon/documentation/_overview/1_welcome.md

 title: Welcome
 permalink: /
 ---
 ## What is CloudCannon?

 CloudCannon is a cloud based CMS and hosting provider for static and [Jekyll](http://jekyllrb.com) websites.
-CloudCannon manages all the technical details of deploying and scaling websites and offers a simple interface for content updates.
+CloudCannon manages all the technical details of deploying and scaling websites and offers a simple interface for non-developers to make content updates.

 <p class="videoWrapper"><iframe width="420" height="315" src="https://www.youtube.com/embed/W9GaCEm4bHo" frameborder="0" allowfullscreen></iframe></p>